scipy/scipy/doc/source/dev/contributor/development_workflow.rst

 Development workflow
 ====================

+*Note: consider watching* `SciPy Development Workflow`_ *before or after reading to see an example of fixing a bug and submitting a pull request.*

 In :ref:`quickstart-mac` or :ref:`quickstart-ubuntu`, you created your own fork (copy) of the SciPy repository, cloned the repository on your own machine, and and built SciPy from this source code.
 Before getting started here,